 In 2014, Affleck was at a blackjack table at the Hard Rock Casino, and he allegedly kept on winning.
 This made the venue’s officials so nervous that they sent the security to observe Affleck.

 When he continued to win, the security found the answer to the phenomenon — Affleck was probably counting cards.
-The technique, although not illegal, is frowned upon by gambling operators as it mostly results in them losing money.
+Although not illegal, the technique is frowned upon by gambling operators as it mostly results in them losing money.
 And regardless if you are an average Joe or Ben Affleck, who are you to take the profit away from casinos?

 In an interview with Vanity Fair, Affleck confirmed the story and explained what happened.
 According to him, he became a decent blackjack player over the years.
 Unsurprisingly, this didn’t sit well with the casinos as they were in the business of producing money, not the other way around.